 Nasal breathing leads to better filtration of toxins.
 The nose contains cilia, which trap bacteria and prevents them from entering the body.
 The nostrils also filter and warm up the air going to the lungs.
 This is a step that is not done when breathing through the mouth.
 The sinuses also produce nitric oxide, which is harmful to the bacteria and prevents infections.

-So, how does one achieve nasal breathing 24/7?
+So, how does one achieve nasal breathing twenty four hours a day and seven days per week?
 One must practice breathing exercises during their awake hours in order to eliminate their irregular sleep breathing.
 This is a simple task that does take some time and dedication, but pays off huge health benefits in the long run.

 Another great breathing device that I like to use is the Elevation Training Mask.
 The great thing about the elevation training mask is that it creates a resistance for your lungs and you can do the Buteyko Steps exercise while you are wearing it.
 The elevation training mask is the tool that I used to train myself to breathe through my nose while I exercise.
 It is very effective and will improve your endurance and overall workouts.